-ProService completes its pivot to a pure-play marketplace, but H1 shows the growing pains
+ProService completes its pivot to a pure-play marketplace, but H1 results reveal the growing pains of transformation.

 Set against that strategic win, the first half results for the six months to 30 September 2025 show a tough trading backdrop and transaction-related disruption.
 Comparability is messy, too: the prior period is the 26 weeks to 29 June 2024 and includes THSC for the whole period but excludes HSS Hire Ireland, which was sold in May 2025.